Breakthrough-Energy/REISE.jl/README.md

 ## Installation (Local)

-When installing this package locally, the below dependencies will need to be installed following the provider recommendation:
+When installing this package locally, the below dependencies will need to be installed following the provider recommendations:
-- [Gurobi Installation Guide]
 - [Download Julia]
 - [Download Python]

+If Gurobi is to be used as the solver, this will need to be installed as well:
+- [Gurobi Installation Guide]

 The package itself has two components that require installation:
 - [`Julia` package](#julia-package-installation) to run the simulation